Freelance writer, proofreader, blogger, and network affiliate marketer.

 But maybe you would like to find out even sooner than that how you can begin optimizing your health beyond prudent diet choices.
 If so, just fill in the form below.
 You’ll receive a link to a brief video on my website that explains a program dedicated to creating a customized personal nutritional supplement plan based on a computerized assessment of your diet, background, and history.
 The nutritional products are manufactured by a world-renown nutrition company that is recognized for its clinical research in the development of its products.

-[Full disclosure: I am a distributor for the nutritional supplements (which I have been taking most of my life) mentioned above.
-I may be paid a small commission on any purchases that are made.]
+[Full disclosure: I am an “Ambassador” (distributor) for the above-mentioned personalized nutrition supplement plan and for all other Shaklee products (which I have been taking and using most of my life).
+I may be paid a small commission on any purchases that are made.
+However, I earn nothing when someone merely signs up as an Ambassador.]